Mishal Hamed Kanoo: Philanthropy

-Kanoo has been integrating corporate philanthropy in one of his missions to foster community-based sustainable developments in areas such as arts, education, health, social welfare, project management, sports, and the natural environment.
+Kanoo has integrated corporate philanthropy to foster community-based sustainable developments in areas such as arts, education, health, social welfare, project management, sports, and the environment.

 Interests

 Meem Gallery

 Kanoo is involved in the progress of Dubai's art scene.
 As an eccentric collector, a pride of place in his office goes to a painting of Cuban revolutionary Che Guevara by the Bahraini artist Jamal Abdul Raheem.
 He supported the creation of one of Middle East's fastest-growing art districts in Dubai, the Meem Gallery in 2007.
 He launched the Meem Gallery together with Sultan Sooud Al-Qassemi, a member of Sharjah's royal family and founder of Barjeel Art Foundation and British curator, Charles Pocock.

 Meem Gallery's expertise lies in modern and contemporary Arab and Iranian art.
 In addition to exhibiting important modern and contemporary works, the Meem Gallery encourages a greater understanding of Middle Eastern art through its publications available at Noor Library.
 The Noor Library of Middle Eastern Art, held at Meem Gallery, is one of the largest international resource centres for the arts of the Middle East.